ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 ## Transfer
 Transfers weights from another mesh.
 Make sure you try using it together with Vertex (Soft) Selection!
+But there's also a lot of other imporant hidden features, best watch the video from the link below:

 !!! info "Video"
     Check Average Tool [here](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=4m45s)